- Nikon Lens Pen Cleaning System

-Camera Cleaning Kits Available
+Camera Lens Cleaning Kit

 If you are purchasing your first new DSLR Camera with a regular 35-70mm lens; you may be entitled to a cleaning kit with your purchase.
 Heaven knows, DSLR Cameras and lenses are worth their weight in cost, but can be expensive in price, depending upon the brand and model you decide to purchase.

 Why not, ask your sales person to include a cleaning kit as a “deal” of closing the sale?
 Remember, it never hurts to ask!